Scientists

 Karin Margarita Frei, Research Professor of Archaeometry at the Danish National Museum and her "Tales of Bronze Age Women" has convinced us that the era of the Egtved girl in the Minoan Warm Period has been as warm as our current Modern Warm Period – hyperlink.Catherine A. Jessen,

-also associated with the Danish National Museum.
-Catherine has provided
+Catherine A. Jessen is also associated with the Danish National Museum.

-stomatal-based reconstruction of atmospheric carbon dioxide for the above
+Catherine has provided stomatal-based reconstruction of atmospheric carbon

-mentioned era of the Egtved Girl – hyperlink.
+dioxide for the above mentioned era of the Egtved Girl – hyperlink.

 Dorte Haubjerg Søgaard

-New research by Dorte Haubjerg
+New research by Dorte Haubjerg Søgaard, Greenland Climate Research

-Søgaard, Greenland Climate Research Centre, Greenland Institute of Natural
+Centre, Greenland Institute of Natural Resources, University of Greenland

-Resources, University of Greenland has shown that also sea ice removes CO2
+has shown that also sea ice removes CO2 from the atmosphere.

 US Scientists

-belong to our part of the world.
-However, we have also been following
+Almost all the above scientists belong to our part of the world.
+However,

-scientists farther away to better understand the global aspect.
-Several of them
+we have also been following scientists farther away to better understand

-- Will Happer, Richard Lindzen, Roy Spencer and others - are according to The
+Spencer and others - are according to The Washington Times advisers to the

-Washington Times advisers to the president - hyperlink.
+president - hyperlink.

 Summary